jstayton/jquery-marcopolo/README.markdown

     There's a fine line between too little and too much.
 This plugin certainly isn't for _every_ situation, but it strives to provide enough options and callbacks to allow for _many_ situations.
-By not baking in specific use cases, the plugin can stay lean (less than 5.5 KB compressed) and flexible.
+By not baking in specific use cases, the plugin can stay lean (about 7.4 KB compressed) and flexible.

 *   **Maintained**